ietf-teep/architecture/draft-ietf-teep-architecture.md

 # Keys and Certificate Types {#trustanchors}

-This architecture leverages the following credentials, which allow delivering end-to-end security between a TAM and a TEEP Agent.
+This architecture leverages the following credentials, which allow achieving end-to-end security between a TAM and a TEEP Agent.

 {{keys}} summarizes the relationships between various keys and where they are stored.
 Each public/private key identifies a Trusted Component Signer, TAM, or TEE, and gets a certificate that chains up to some trust anchor.
-A list of trusted certificates is then used to check a presented certificate against.
+A list of trusted certificates is used to check a presented certificate against.

 Different CAs can be used for different types of certificates.
 TEEP messages are always signed, where the signer key is the message originator's private key, such as that of a TAM or a TEE.
-In addition to the keys shown in {{keys}}, there may be additional keys used for attestation.
+In addition to the keys shown in {{keys}}, there may be additional keys used for attestation or encryption.
 Refer to the RATS Architecture {{I-D.ietf-rats-architecture}} for more discussion.

 ~~~~